MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_domains.md

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/installing_kora_domains_13_annotated.png" title="cPanel's File Manager">

 2. Take a note of which directory is your main URL directory (the one that provides all the files available via your main URL).
-In this screenshot you can see the globe icon being used for the URL directory "public_html," which is the common icon in this version of cPanel and used in MSU's Domain of One's Own.
-You may use this directory later, to confirm something in Step 3 of "Subdirectory URL Setup Via cPanel Terminal," if following that path for creating your Kora installation URL (this will make sense later).
+In this screenshot you can see the globe icon being used for the URL directory "public_html", which is the common icon in this version of cPanel and used in MSU's Domain of One's Own.
+You may use this directory later, to confirm something in Step 3 of "Subdirectory URL Setup Via cPanel Terminal", if following that path for creating your Kora installation URL (this will make sense later).

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/installing_kora_domains_14.1_annotated.png" title="URL Directory">